mikhaildubov/refal-snippets/README.md

-# refal-snippets
+# Refal Snippets

-A few code snippets in Refal, a unique functional programming language based on Markov algorithms term rewriting
+A few code snippets in Refal, a unique functional programming language based on Markov algorithms and term rewriting.